mikesmallhelp/padel-ranking/README.md

 - MUI dashboard template
 - Prisma for the database access
 - Next.js api routes
+- Jest and React Testing Library for the unit tests
+- Playwright for the e2e tests
+- Vercel cloud environment

 Good introduction to the Next.js development is for example [How to Build a Fullstack App with Next.js, Prisma, and PostgreSQL](https://vercel.com/guides/nextjs-prisma-postgres)